Save the Date!

 • Anyone can support the Commonwealth Kiddush Cup - but certain affiliations with UVA or VT Hillel count for extra points!
 Be sure to denote which groups you belong to when you make your gift.

 • Are you both a first-time donor and an undergraduate student?
-Good news - your donation counts toward winning a point in both categories!
+Good news – your donation can count toward winning a point in multiple categories that you're eligible for!

-• An Alumni Gathering is your space to feel the Hillel community wherever you're currently living!
-Any in-person or virtual gathering of at least 4 UVA Hillel young alumni counts as a satellite event.
+• Any alumni or current parent in-person gathering of at least 4 UVA or VT alumni or 4 parents of current UVA or VT students counts as a satellite event.
 Submit a screenshot for proof to help your team win the points.
-Click here to submit your event!

 • Have questions about workplace matching or anything else?
 Reach out to Beryl at beryl@hillelvt.org